openharmony/docs/en/application-dev/reference/apis-ime-kit/errorcode-inputmethod-framework.md

 **Description**

-This error code is reported when the API for showing or hiding the keyboard fails to be invoked by a third-party application.
+This error code is reported when the API for showing or hiding the keyboard fails to be called by a third-party application.

 **Possible Causes**